GoogleChrome/web.dev/src/site/content/en/learn/images/performance-issues/index.md

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/KrYcABGs7oYi9oHHZPJW.png", alt="LCP highlighted in the console of a web.dev page", width="800", height="407" %}

-There are a few steps you can take to avoid LCP delays: first, never specify `loading=”lazy”` on an "above the fold" image, as delaying the request until after the page has been rendered will likely have a massive negative impact on your LCP score.
+There are a few steps you can take to avoid LCP delays: first, never specify `loading="lazy"` on an "above the fold" image, as delaying the request until after the page has been rendered will likely have a massive negative impact on your LCP score.
 Second, using `fetchpriority="high"` can inform the browser that the transfer of this image should be prioritized above images elsewhere on the page.